Universal Discrete-Domain Speech Enhancement

-The main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We propose a novel classification-based discrete-domain SE approach, offering a new solution to the SE field while promoting the application of coding techniques within this domain. \item We propose a novel token prediction paradigm that aligns with the RVQ scheme while also providing an effective solution for other discrete-domain speech generation tasks, such as zero-shot text-to-speech (TTS) with LLMs. \item The proposed UDSE model is capable of handling a wider range of distortion types, demonstrating superior universality and promoting the practicality of SE methods in complex real-world scenarios. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item {The proposed UDSE model introduces a novel token prediction paradigm that aligns with the RVQ scheme and may also provide inspiration for other discrete-domain speech generation tasks.} \item The proposed UDSE model is capable of handling a wider range of distortion types, demonstrating superior universality and promoting the practicality of SE methods in complex real-world scenarios. \end{itemize}

 This paper is organized as follows.
-In Section \ref{sec:related}, we briefly review the advanced neural speech codecs and their applications in discrte-domain speech generation methods.
+In Section \ref{sec:related}, we briefly review the advanced neural speech codecs and their applications in {discrete-domain} speech generation methods.
 In Section \ref{sec:propose}, we provide the details of our proposed UDSE model.
 In Section \ref{sec:exp}, we present our experimental results.
 Finally, we give conclusions in Section \ref{sec:con}.